aryklein/ansible-role-freeipa/README.md

-# ansible-role-freeipa
+# infra-roles-freeipa
-Ansible role to create a FreeIPA cluster
+Ansible role to deploy and manage an IPA cluster